matheusmarqs1/project-recipes/README.md

 # Recipes Project
 Welcome to the Recipes Project!
 This is a simple static website that showcases a collection of recipes.
-It was my first project, and my main goal was to experiment with web development concepts, focus on building a functional app, and improve my HTML and CSS skills.
+It was my first project, and my main goal was to experiment with web development concepts, focus on building a functional site, and improve my HTML and CSS skills.

 ## 🚀 Project Overview
 This static website displays a list of recipes, including key information like ingredients, preparation steps, and images.
 As my first project, I focused primarily on ensuring everything was functional, while experimenting with layout techniques and styling.